ai4er-cdt/gtc-exposure/brainstroming.md

 ## Scope

+**Risk-Vunerability-Exposure triangle**

 - natural hazards
   - buildings
     - earthquakes
-      - middle of the day and at night
+      - different risks middle of the day and at night
     - hurricane (warning)
     - flood (warning)